pablojimeno/code-rails/chapter_1_code_rails/as_a_dev,_i_want_a_program_to_test_a_web_search,_so_that_i_can_learn_more_about_interacting_with_web_pages.md

+# Simple Web Search

-# As a dev, I want a spec to test a web search, so that I can learn more about automating interaction with web pages
+### As a dev, I want a spec to test a web search, so that I can learn more about automating interaction with web pages

 To complete this user story, you will create a spec file that uses a headless browser to interact with a web page.